 Working Principle of ONDC?

-The working principle of ONDC is based on the fact that businesses can directly compete with each other without the need for intermediaries.
+The working principle is based on the fact that companies can directly compete with each other without the need for intermediaries.

 Will be able to launch a beta version of ONDC in a few months?